What People Are Saying...

 Need a Blue River map?

-The warmer weather and recent increases in flow have both had a positive impact on the fishing on the Blue River between Silverthorne and Green Mountain Reservoir.
-We are seeing mostly midge activity, but larger attractor patterns, San Juans and Egg Patterns are becoming increasingly effective.
+The warmer weather has negatively impacted the clarity on the Blue River between Silverthorne and Green Mountain Reservoir.
+As of today, it is still fishable, especially in the mornings.
+Larger attractor patterns, San Juans and Egg Patterns have been effective of late.
 Expect to still find most fish holding in the deeper, softer water.
-The Blue River is currently ice free from Silverthorne to Green Mountain Reservoir.

 We'll make it easy.
-Click here to order a selection of handpicked flies that, put simply, consistently catch fish on the Blue River North of Silverthorne.
+Click here to order a selection of hand picked flies that consistently catch fish on the Blue River North of Silverthorne.

 Patterns for this stretch: